A young Black woman talking about something serious with an older Black woman in the park.

 Carbamazepine drives cocaine breakdown to make norcocaine.
 This chemical is more dangerous to your heart and liver than cocaine itself.

-Many medicines, including some vitamins, do not mix well with carbamazepine and the dose of some medicines will need to be adjusted.
+Many medicines, including some vitamins and herbal remedies, do not mix well with carbamazepine and the dose of some medicines will need to be adjusted.

 Talk to your doctor about any medications you are taking before you begin treatment with carbamazepine.